-During the first week of fall term, IFC holds an open 'smoker'.
-At this time they explain the rushing rules and procedure along with the purpose of Greek organizations.
-During the second week, open houses are held at all the fraternity houses.
-A rushee may attend as many of these as he desires.
-Closed smokers to which one must receive an invitation are held during the third week.
-Pledging follows this.
+During the second week of the term, open houses are held at all of the fraternity houses.
+The houses on each side of the campus have these smokers on alternate evenings so as to give men a chance to visit all of the houses.
+A rushee may attend as many of these as he desires, since invitations aren't issued.
+The following week closed smokers are held to which one must receive an invitation.
+It depends upon the individual policies of the various fraternities the number of closed smokers you must be invited to before being asked to pledge.
 No new student may pledge before noon of the third Sunday following the first day of Orientation Week.
-Pledging may continue anytime after this period up to eight weeks.
-After the first eight weeks of fall term have elapsed all pledging must cease until winter term.
-Pledging then begins the first day of registration winter and spring terms.
+Pledging may continue anytime after this up to eight weeks.
+After the first eight weeks of fall term have ended, all pledging must cease until winter term.
+Pledging then begins all over again the first day of registration winter and spring terms.
+No student whose name has been dropped from the pledge roll of any fraternity may be pledged to any other fraternity without the written consent of the releasing fraternity before six months have elapsed since his release.

-To be eligible to rush one must have a 2.0 all-college scholastic average and a 2.0 preceding the term he pledges.
-This rule does not apply to freshmen pledging their first term at the college.
-However, all pledges must obtain a 2.0 average that term for eligibility to activate in a fraternity.
+To be eligible to rush, a fellow must have a 2.0 all-college and a 2.0 preceding the term he pledges.
+This doesn't apply to freshmen pledging their first term in school.
+However, all pledges must obtain a 2.0 average that term to be eligible to become an active member of a fraternity, unless the fraternity has a higher point average requirement.